vertica/Vertica-Extension-Packages/bandpass/README.md

 what name (`lowpasslib`) will be used to refer to it.

-`CREATE FUNCTION lowpass ...` tells Vertica what "function" (it's actually a class with methods to setup, invoke, and tear down the functionality) to find in the library and how to query the library to find out the interface the function provides.
+`CREATE FUNCTION lowpass ...` tells Vertica what "function" (it's actually a class with methods for setup, invocation, and tear down the functionality) to find in the library and how to query the library to find out the interface the function provides.